 \section{Introduction}

-This paper firstly provides a novel answer to a liquidity consumption question: how to design a trading schedule to efficiently liquidate a significant amount of assets?
-In particular, we focus on a \textit{macroscopic} time horizon (e.g., minutes or hours) so that the trading schedule can be represented by trading rates, in line with the optimal execution problem pioneered by \cite{almgren2001optimal}.
-From the perspective of liquidity provision, we offer a solution to a new problem: how to dynamically quote limit orders in the presence of competing market makers and endogenous order flow?
-Due to the time horizon considered, we follow the style of \cite{guo2023macroscopic} and \cite{guo2024macroscopicmarketmakinggames}, which serves as a macroscopic version of the seminal work \cite{avellaneda2008high} on market making.
-Consequently, our model mainly focuses on quote-driven markets and order-driven markets where the ratio of bid-ask spread to tick size is large.
-We refer the reader to \cite{guo2023macroscopic} for details on the macroscopic model.
+From the liquidity-taking side, this paper formulates and solves a novel trade execution problem: how to design a trading schedule to liquidate a large position efficiently, when the trade impact is determined by market makers.
+We focus on a macroscopic time horizon (minutes to hours), so trading schedules can be represented by trading rates.
+From the liquidity-provision side, the paper also addresses a new market making problem: how to dynamically quote limit orders in the presence of competing market makers and strategic order flows.
+In summary, we propose a unified game-theoretic framework that links optimal execution and market making through strategic interactions.
+Because of the time scale, we follow the macroscopic framework of \cite{guo2023macroscopic} and \cite{guo2024macroscopicmarketmakinggames}, which adapts the seminal market-making model of \cite{avellaneda2008high} to a macroscopic setting.
+Both works study market making problems with noise traders only, excluding strategic traders.
+Consequently, our model emphasizes quote-driven markets and order-driven markets where the bid-ask spread is large relative to the tick size.
+See \cite{guo2023macroscopic} for further details on the macroscopic model.

-Introduced by \cite{almgren2001optimal} and \cite{bertsimas1998optimal}, the optimal execution problem is propelled by the balance between the slower trading to minimize market friction costs and the faster trading in fear of price fluctuations.
-The framework is built upon two cornerstones: (1) the \textit{permanent price impact} that incorporates trading activities into the price dynamics, and (2) the \textit{temporary price impact} that describes the instant friction cost, such as the cost of `walking the book' incurred by large orders within a short time.
-Many subsequent works hence delve into various forms of these two impact functions.
-A class of non-linear impact functions is studied by \cite{almgren2003optimal}.
-Linear impact functions in the game setting have gained significant notice in recent years: see \cite{casgrain2018mean}, \cite{evangelista2020finite} for the probabilistic method, and \cite{cardaliaguet2018mean}, \cite{huang2019mean} for the partial differential equation approach.
-While empirical results suggest the transient nature of permanent impact, such type of impact functions is investigated in \cite{neuman2023trading} and \cite{schied2017state}.
+Introduced by \cite{almgren2001optimal} and \cite{bertsimas1998optimal}, the optimal execution problem arises from the trade-off between trading slowly to reduce market friction costs and trading quickly to avoid adverse price fluctuations.
+The framework rests on two pillars: (1) a permanent price impact that embeds trading activity into price dynamics, and (2) a temporary price impact that captures instantaneous frictional costs, such as the cost of `walking the book' when submitting large orders over short intervals.
+Subsequent work has explored many variants of these impact functions.
+Nonlinear impact models are studied in \cite{almgren2003optimal}.
+Linear impact functions in game settings have attracted recent attention; see \cite{casgrain2018mean} and \cite{evangelista2020finite} for probabilistic approaches, and \cite{cardaliaguet2018mean} and \cite{huang2019mean} for PDE methods.
+Empirical evidence also points to transient components of permanent impact, which are examined in \cite{neuman2023trading} and \cite{schied2017state}.